Last updated: March 2026

 - Browse to and select the new license file.

-Reset the Super User Password
+How to reset the Super User password

 -